Manage vulnerabilities

 Shield icon

-For products running Windows operating systems, you'll see a shield icon next to any vulnerabilities that you have applied KBs to.
-Hover over this to see which KBs have been applied.
+For products running Windows operating systems, you'll see a shield icon next to any vulnerabilities that you have applied Windows KBs to.

 View vulnerabilities across all products and versions